Vyral/mark-callender/_posts/2023-06-30-maximize-your-home-s-value-5-upgrades-with-the-best-return-on-investment.md

   - Home Seller Tips
   - Home Upgrades
   - Return on Interest
-excerpt: Here are the top five home improvement upgrades you need to know.
+excerpt: Sharing the top five home improvements that homeowners should consider.
 enclosure:
-pullquote: Flooring replacements are always a good idea.
+pullquote: Replacing your flooring offers one of the highest returns on investment.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false